square/wire/README.md

 Wire
 ====

-*“A man must have a code!”* - Bunk Moreland
+*“A man must have a code.”* - Bunk Moreland

 See the [project website][wire] for documentation and APIs.